dpdanpittman/dpdanpittman/README.md

 ## Hey 👋

-I'm a senior blockchain infrastructure engineer with 10+ years of experience building and operating blockchain infrastructure.
-Currently working at **[Informal Systems](https://informal.systems)**, where I focus on taking networks from **devnet to mainnet**, optimizing validators, and running **production mainnet nodes**.
+I'm a Senior Blockchain Infrastructure Engineer with 10+ years of experience building and operating blockchain infrastructure.
+Currently working with the greatest minds at **[Informal Systems](https://informal.systems)**, where I focus on taking networks from **devnet to mainnet**, optimizing validators, and running **production mainnet nodes**.

 ---